 Who I’m Looking to Work With

-I work with modern-minded solo attorneys who predominately practice in the areas of business, intellectual property, and/or entertainment law.
+I work with modern-minded solo attorneys who are comfortable with technology and predominately practice in the areas of business, intellectual property, and/or entertainment law.
 My support is also useful to business consultants and private investigators.

 Who Benefits Most from Working with Me

 This is a strategic support service for the modern, 21st century solo practice.
 We make full use of email, online tools, and technology to communicate, work together, and get things done.
 This is a technology-driven service so you’ll need to embrace online tools and ways of working together.

 - You’re a solo attorney who mainly practices in the areas of business, intellectual property and/or entertainment law.

 - You want the simplicity and ease of a personal, one-on-one collaborative right-hand working relationship.

 - You’re out of start-up phase, have a steady stream of clients, and are earning comfortably enough to invest in my professional support.

 - You’re at the stage where trying to do everything yourself is bogging you down, holding you back, stressing you out, keeping you too long at work, and cutting into your free time.

 - You are ready and willing to make our administrative relationship a priority and commit to clear and timely communication (otherwise, none of this works).

 - You embrace technology, are computer literate, and comfortable communicating predominately by email.